• Skip to main content

 (Magnetic pair of sunlit souls!)

-I did what I should have done at the outset — I combed through obituaries, found a surviving family member, and contacted that person to ask the correct pronunciation.
+Since souls rhymes with bowls, I did what I should have done at the outset — I combed through obituaries, found a surviving family member, and contacted that person to ask the correct pronunciation.
 I had to re-record about 150 instances of the name!
 I was just glad I could make the edits before sending the book to the editor!

 Other resources on this topic: